 The Chalet is a true piece of art, for people who want a mountain holiday that's out of the ordinary.

 This home was built by hand in the classic Swiss style by a family of professional artisans.
 Special touches are visible everywhere, from floors of solid oak two inches thick, to custom benches and cabinets, to hand-painted artwork on beams and railings.
 Although the home is only 40 years old, its craftsmanship derives directly from centuries of European tradition.

 The Chalet is surrounded by old-growth Jeffrey pine trees over 100 feet tall.
 It's adjacent to an alpine meadow, which has changed little since the Serrano Indians first arrived here 3,000 years ago.
 And there is nothing to the south and west except hundreds of square miles of trees and the trails of the San Bernardino National Forest.

 This is one of very few homes in Big Bear Valley that is truly secluded.
 Located at 7,000 feet on our private five-acre Sky Ranch, the Chalet is quiet night and day, with the nearest neighbor (us) 100 yards away.
 A perfect break from city life.
 No crowds...no concerns about traffic or noise...just tranquility.
 The only sounds you are likely to hear are the wind through the trees, and the birds who come to drink natural spring water from our pond.

 If you're looking for a relaxing holiday retreat in the woods, in a home overflowing with warmth and tradition, this is your destination.

-Note: During ski season, and on holidays, we ask a 2 or 3-night minimum stay.
+Note: During major holidays, we often ask a 3-night minimum stay.